Sjoerd-de-Witte/vb/README.md

 Also I helped with predicting the data.
 I helped setting up and fitting a decision tree classifier with the chosen hyperparameter settings. which with the rest of the explained code can be checked in the corresponding [notebook](Notebooks/Selecting%20and%20Hyperparameter%20tuning%20model.ipynb).

 In the final version I linked the decicion tree model to the linear programming model.
-I took the initiative to make the liear programming model to further process the predictions of the decision tree model.
+I took the initiative to make the linear programming model to further process the predictions of the decision tree model.
 I manage go generate a feasable outcome with the four restrictions I highlighted earlier.
 In the final [notebook](Notebooks/Final%20model%20Foodboost.ipynb).

 The results of the total model: